 If one or more of your items cannot be renewed, a message on the screen in red will explain why.
 Allow yourself time to return an item that cannot be renewed, for instance if someone else has reserved it; don't leave renewals until the end of the day they are due for return.

 When an item you have on loan is reserved, we will email you to inform you.
 You can use My Account on your university's LibrarySearch to see your current loans.
 It is your responsibility to keep track of what you borrow, but ask staff if you need any help with this.

 Please note, overdue fines cannot be waived if you fail to receive a courtesy notice for any reason (including system failure); it is your responsibility to keep track of the dates your loans are due for return.

 Make sure you receive email messages by checking your University email inbox daily.
 If you prefer, you can set up your University email to automatically forward messages to your 'home' email account.

-You can place reservations on books that are on the shelves at other campus libraries other than your home site.
+You can place reservations on books from other campus libraries.
 You can also reserve books that are out on loan to other readers through LibrarySearch.
 An email is sent out to the current borrower to return the item.
 Once the item is returned the Library notifies you by email when it is ready for collection.

 Any material which are on the shelves at your home site library.